 Remarkably V Sattui produces well over 60 wines annually – spread out over approximately 50,000 cases.
 With such a wide variety of wines, they have nearly a wine for every palate and every taste!
 In many cases, they take a single variety and then introduce various styled wines based on that one grape.
 Take their Riesling for example, they produce several off dry wines from this variety, a dry Riesling and a dessert styled wine.
 With nearly 900 acres of planted vineyards in their portfolio, 70% of which comes from their estate owned vineyards they have plenty of terroir to choose from.
 Their vineyards are focused in the Napa Valley but they also have property in neighboring Solano, Sonoma and further to the north, Mendocino County.

-One of their larger vineyard properties is in the Carneros region of southern Napa; it is certified Napa Green (a certification developed by the Napa Vintners to indicate environmental best practices for both vineyards and wineries).
+One of their larger vineyard properties (Henry Ranch, 500+ acres) is in the Carneros region of southern Napa; it is certified Napa Green (a certification developed by the Napa Vintners to indicate environmental best practices for both vineyards and wineries).
 V Sattui was one of the early adopters of this program.
 The winery itself is undergoing certification to be a Napa Green Certified Winery.

 V Sattui makes several premium Cabernet Sauvignons – sourced from several of their vineyards, all in Napa.
 These aren’t unknown vineyards either – the Morisoli Vineyard is right next to the vineyard that the semi-cult Scarecrow Wine sources from, they have a Mt.
-Veeder Cabernet from their property in the southern part of this appellation, the Vittorio Vineyard is on site, and a Preston Vineyard (in the heart of Rutherford).
+Veeder Cabernet Sauvignon from their property in the southern part of this appellation, Vittorio’s Vineyard next to the winery and the Preston Vineyard (in the heart of Rutherford).

 In a break from what has been traditionally a form of the same label used on all their wines (the classic V Sattui label that one instantly recognizes across their wine portfolio) – the Paradiso features a bright and lively artistic label – an Italian artist and friend of Dario’s created the painting that was used for this label.
 This is one of their premium wines – a Bordeaux style blend.
 The 2009 vintage shows high toned red fruit aromas on the bouquet – red cherry, cranberry, red currant – with some holiday spices and a hint of white pepper.
 It has a soft entry but quickly builds in structure leaving both fruit and lingering tannins for some time on the finish.